CruGlobal/cru-content-designs/README.md

 ### Important Media Query Mixins

 There are three important mixins that anyone using this submodule to be aware of.
 These auto-create the media queries necessary based on the breakpoints you're using and adjusts for whether you're using AEM or mobile-first.
-Remember what we said about making yourself breakpoint variables?
+Remember what I said about making yourself breakpoint variables?
 This is where they come in really handy.

 * `cru-media-breakpoint-down($var)` runs a `max-width` query, targeting everything at or below the variable given.
 * `cru-media-breakpoint-between($var1, $var2)` runs a `min-width` and `max-width` query, targeting everything between the variables given.